xrehpicx/anya/README.md

 - Communications Manager
   - Send Email: Can send an email to a user.
   - Send Message: Can send a message to a user. (supported platforms: discord, whatsapp)
 - Docker Container Shell: Can execute shell commands in an isolated docker container.
+This requires /tmp to be mounted to the container as this is how it can share files with the host to then share files with the user.
+- Local Code interpreter: Can execute code in python in the above docker container, this allows for the model to install any dependencies it needs.
 - Events Manager
   - CRUD on Events: Setup events that can be listened to. (webhook based, need a one time manual setup for each event).
   - CRUD on Event Listeners: Setup event listeners that can call anya with a given instruction. once that event is triggered.